gebalamariusz/terraform-aws-nat-gateway/README.md

 # terraform-aws-nat-gateway

-Terraform module to create NAT Gateways with Elastic IPs and routes for private subnets.
+Terraform module to create NAT Gateways with Elastic IPs.

 This module is designed to work seamlessly with [terraform-aws-vpc](https://github.com/gebalamariusz/terraform-aws-vpc) and [terraform-aws-subnets](https://github.com/gebalamariusz/terraform-aws-subnets) modules.